Please contact us to discuss our pricing options and possible academic discounts.

 - a constant feature of Fanconi’s syndrome, low levels indicate a carrier status of this hereditary disorder;

 - a more sensitive marker for the assessment of Multiple Myeloma with renal impairment than conventional indicators.

-- and a good marker of diabetic nephropathy.
+- a good marker of the development of the complications of diabetic nephropathy.

-We offer a customer centered analysis service to meet your needs.
+We offer a customer cantered analysis service to meet your needs.

 230002 N-Acetyl-β-D-glucosaminidase (NAG)